 Alltru can cover your overdrafts in two different ways:

-- We also offer Courtesy Pay, which is a discretionary service that allows us to pay an item presented against your checking account even if it causes the account to become overdrawn.
+- We offer Courtesy Pay, which is a discretionary service that allows us to pay an item presented against your checking account even if it causes the account to become overdrawn.

 - They prevent charges like return check fees from the company being paid, which could be anywhere from $20 to $40.